dicai/blog/_posts/2021-02-14-schwartz-theorem-posterior-consistency.md

 5. Barron (1989).
 Uniformly powerful goodness of fit tests. _Annals of Statistics_, 17(1):107--124.

-6. Barron (1999).
-Information-theoretic characterization of Bayes performance and the choice of priors in parametric and nonparametric problems. _Bayesian Statistics_, 6:27--52.
+6. Barron (1988).
+The exponential convergence of posterior probabilities with implications for Bayes estimators of density functions. _Technical Report_ 7, Dept. Statistics, Univ.
+Illinois, Champaign.